LUNG CANCER SCREENING OVERVIEW

 Research studies have been done to determine if screening for lung cancer makes sense.
 In these studies, smokers (who are at the highest risk) are divided into groups.
 Some groups have screening tests while others have no screening.
 The groups are then followed over many years.
 Data are gathered on how many patients in each group are diagnosed with lung cancer, how the cancer was treated, how long the patients with lung cancer survived after treatment, and how many patients died from the disease (mortality).

-Computed tomography (CT scan) — A large randomized trial (the National Lung Screening Trial or NLST) in the United States compared the benefits of screening by low-dose CT scan or chest x-ray in smokers (at least a 30 pack-year history, including current smokers or people who had quit in the previous 15 years).
+Low-dose computed tomography (CT scan) — A large randomized trial (the National Lung Screening Trial or NLST) in the United States compared the benefits of screening by low-dose CT scan or chest x-ray in smokers (at least a 30 pack-year history, including current smokers or people who had quit in the previous 15 years).
 Compared to chest x-ray, low-dose CT scan reduced the risk of death from lung cancer by 20 percent, and the overall risk of death by about 7 percent.
 However, nearly a quarter of the patients who had annual CT screening for three years had an abnormal test, and more than 95 percent of the abnormal tests were “false positive” meaning that they did not represent cancer.

-False positive tests require follow-up tests, such as more x-rays or biopsies, and these follow-up tests carry risks such as increasing radiation exposure, and complications from biopsy procedures.
+False-positive tests require follow-up tests, such as more x-rays or biopsies, and these follow-up tests carry risks such as increasing radiation exposure, and complications from biopsy procedures.
 Thus, there are significant downsides to screening.

 Sputum tests — Some studies have looked at the efficacy of analyzing a patient's sputum for evidence of cancer cells in order to detect lung cancer.
 So far, no clear benefit to this approach has been found.
 Additional studies that use new technologies to examine the sputum are underway.